 A yeasted bread recipe for everyday toast and sandwiches made only with whole wheat flour!
-The process is quite traditional and the hands-on work is not much.
+The process is quite traditional, with little hands-on work if you use a stand mixer.
 The crumb is soft and delicious, and it's the perfect bread to have sliced and frozen at all times.

-My experience with 100% whole wheat bread is that it was hard to create a soft crumb.
-They usually ended up being too dense and tight.
+My experience with 100% whole wheat bread was that it was difficult to create a soft crumb.
+The bread usually ended up being too dense and tight.

-That is because this type of flour is much heavier and doesn't have as much gluten as its white counterpart.
+This is because whole wheat flour is much heavier and has less gluten than its white counterpart.

-Well, this recipe comes along to put an end to that!
+Well, this recipe came along and put an end to that!

-- Crumb.
-It's soft but has structure, not too dense and heavy as many breads that don't contain white flour.
+- Soft crumb that's not too dense or heavy as many breads that don't contain white flour.

-- Flavor.
-It has a clean, balanced wheat flavor, not too coarse, and just a whiff of sweetness from the honey.
+- Clean, balanced wheat flavor, not too coarse, and just a whiff of sweetness from the honey.

 - Versatile.
 It can be made in loaf pans and as individual rolls, similar to the Whole wheat Oatmeal bread recipe.
 And it freezes wonderfully!